 The paper 'Mechanically stimulated ATP release from mammalian cells: systematic review and meta-analysis' can be accessed via the Journal of Cell Science at http://jcs.biologists.org/lookup/doi/10.1242/jcs.223354

-*News Release by Caroline Phaneuf, B.A., M.A. : Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Caroline Phaneuf, B.A., M.A. ).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.